Spookfox

 Usage

 Spookfox itself is a thin layer which provide websockets based communication between Emacs and Browser.
-More functionality on top of it is provided with apps.
-Different apps need to be configured as documented in apps section below.
+More functionality on top of it is provided with apps; an app is simply some elisp that uses primitives provided by spookfox.el to do something useful.
+See apps section below.

 1. Load the apps you want to use